Azure/aks-advanced-autoscaling/docs/modules/Module2/index.md

 First, let's setup our variables by copying the following lines of code in a code editor of your choice and modifying the values according to your enviroment:

 ```
-#### First, set the values (SETTING ALL VARIABLES section)
-#### Then run the rest of the script (SCRIPT EXECUTION section)

 ## Note: if your value set contains spaces please enclose the value in double quotes.
-## Also, please make sure to run the following commands from same command directory as the location of LvLUpAutoscalingLoadTest.jmx in order to let the "-F file=" parameter load the jmx content correctly (use cd to set your command directory) </br>
+## Also, please make sure to run the following commands from same command directory as the location of LvLUpAutoscalingLoadTest.jmx in order to let the "-F file=" parameter load the jmx content correctly (use cd to set your command directory)

 ### BEGIN - SETTING ALL VARIABLES